antimof/UxPlay/README.txt

 option "-nc" that leaves the video window open.

 ### 4. GStreamer issues (missing plugins, etc.):

+If UxPlay fails to start, with a message that a required GStreamer plugin (such as "libav") was not found, first check with the GStreamer tool gst-inspect-1.0 to see what GStreamer knows is available.
+(You may need to install some additional GStreamer "tools" package to get gst-inspect-1.0).
+For, *e.g.* a libav problem, check with "`gst-inspect-1.0 libav`".
+If it is not shown as available to GStreamer, but your package manager shows the relevant package as installed (as one user found), try entirely removing and reinstalling the package.
+That user found that a solution to a "**Required gstreamer plugin 'libav' not found**" message that kept recurring was to clear the user's gstreamer cache with `rm -rf ~/.cache/gstreamer-1.0`.

+If it fails to start with an error like '`no element "avdec_aac"`' this is because even though gstreamer-libav is installed. it is incomplete because some plugins are missing: "`gst-inspect-1.0 | grep avdec_aac`" will show if avdec_aac is available.
+Some distributions (RedHat, SUSE, etc) provide incomplete versions of libav because of patent issues with codecs used by certain plugins.
+In those cases there will be some "extra package" provider like [RPM fusion](https://rpmfusion.org) (RedHat) or [packman](http://packman.links2linux.org/) (SUSE) where you can get complete packages (your distribution will usually provide instructions for this).
+The packages needed may be "libav\*" or "ffmpeg\*" packages: the GStreamer libav plugin package does not contain any codecs itself, it just provides a way for GStreamer to use ffmpeg/libav codec libraries which must be installed separately.
+For similar reasons, distributions may ship incomplete packages of GStreamer "plugins-bad", which is where "license-problematical" plugins go.

 To troubleshoot GStreamer execute "export GST_DEBUG=2" to set the GStreamer debug-level environment-variable in the terminal where you